openedx/edx-documentation/en_us/shared/exercises_tools/problem_in_latex.rst

 Create a Problem Written in LaTeX
 ************************************

-To create a problem written in LaTeX:
+To create a problem written in LaTeX, follow these steps.

 #.
 Enable the policy key in your course.